CloudTestDrive/EventLabs/Mobile/IntelligentBots/readme.md

 In this lab, you define a simple ChatBot and test it.
 You’ll first create two intents and a few utterances and then add an entity and associate it with your intent.
-Then finally you'll define the flow of your bot.
-Once the ChatBot is trained, you can test it and see how it works.
+Then finally you'll train and test your bot to see how it works.

 #### Step 1.
 Create a simple Banking ChatBot ####